Uyo High School

 Uyo High School is a government secondary school in Uyo local government area, the capital city of Akwa Ibom State in southern Nigeria.
-It is a public institution serving a student population about 5,000, the school is located along Oron road, Uyo.
+It is a public institution serving a student population of about 5,000.
+The school is located along Oron road, Uyo.

 Cultism and violence

 The school has been known in recent years for reported cult-related unrest and violence.

 In June 2021, the school was shut down following a cult-related clash.
 Students engaged in violent behavior led to them smashing the glass structure of a Mobil filling station across the street.
 The principal had detained several suspected cultists at the police station.